jay7600727554/Unbeatable_TicTacToe/README.md

 Tic Tac Toe that can not lose.
 Minimax algorithm is used.

 CPP code:
     Very basic conceps used.
     No use of advance vectors and such things...

+Note:
+    Code can be optimised further...

-Made for windows only (uses some windows specific library)
+*Made for windows only (uses some windows specific library)